nikitabarskov/cv/en_US/barskov-nikita-cv.md

 Located in Oslo, Norway.
 Contacts for communication are [`linkedin.com/in/nikitabarskov`][linkedin], [`nbarskov@gmail.com`][mail], or phone `+47 94 13 31 14` in **English** (Fluent), **Norwegian** (Proficient), or **Russian** (Native).

-Data Engineer with 7+ years of experience in data engineering and machine learning.
-Skilled in leading teams, building scalable data systems, and applying modern software practices.
+Principal Software Engineer with 8+ years of experience building highly scalable, cloud-native data software and leading cross-functional teams.

-Proficient in Golang, Python, and various cloud technologies.
-Focused on creating effective solutions for data-driven products and excelling in collaborative environments.
+Proficient in designing distributed systems using Go, Python, and TypeScript with a focus on reliability, security, and performance.

+Proven track record of establishing and leading engineering initiatives, guiding and mentoring engineering teams to deliver exceptional products.

 [mail]: mailto:nbarskov@gmail.com
 [linkedin]: https://linkedin.com/in/nikitabarskov